 This is a classic mechanism for game design: you can see it on anything from RTSs, where you have to restart the mission, to platformers where you have to redo anything from a specific section, level or even the entire game (for more "old-school" titles) once all the lives run out.
 You can see this failure - go back - repeat concept in most games you can get your hands on.

 Of course, there have been attempts at subverting this.
 "Wario Land 2" for instance, completely removes player death but still relies on the same formula of failure leading to repetition.
 It does this in extremely ingenious ways but the end result is still the same.
-The most notable trope being failure to clear a vertical platform section will make you fall and have to repeat parts of it, but not too much - a mechanic which can be seen in titles so disparate as mainstream Mario titles and the Assassin's Creed series.
+The most notable level pattern being failure to clear a vertical platform section will make you fall and have to repeat parts of it, but not too much.
+This mechanic can also be seen in titles so disparate as mainstream Mario games and the Assassin's Creed series.

 So-called "open" or "sandbox" games have an easy cop-out of this mechanism.
 The non-linearity leads to more interesting approaches - enemies may not be there and force you to take a different approach.
 Bioshock handles player death and failure as a simple consequence, the player is recreated elsewhere, but the world remains as he left it.
 Yet some players have said this removes some of the challenge - after all, where lies the enjoyment of the game if failure has no consequence?
 The entire game experience becomes busywork.